roryp/stranglerfig/README.md

    }
    ```

-   With this setup, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.
+   With this example, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

 ## Reference App Demo